non4me/ngx-vt-modal/README.md

 * mobile friendly
 * easy adaptive

 This modal is just container.
-You can off the predefined header and totally customized design of modal window.
+You can off the predefined header and totally customized design of the modal window.

 ## Instalation